Science in Australia Gender Equity at Swinburne

-- collect and analyse staff and student data, and reflect on our current policies and practices
+- collected and analysed staff and student data, and reflected on our current policies and practices

-- engage with staff and students to identify gaps and opportunities to improve gender equity in STEMM
+- engaged with staff and students to identify gaps and opportunities to improve gender equity in STEMM

-- develop and implement an action plan to improve our practices, and promote, develop and retain women in STEMM disciplines.
+- developed and started implementing an action plan to improve our practices, and promote, develop and retain women in STEMM disciplines.

 How you can get involved